f5devcentral/nap-dos-elk-dashboards/README.md

 cat /etc/logstash/conf.d/apdos-logstash.conf
 ```

-7. Type the `exit` command to leave the container shell.

-8. From outside the container, create the Elasticsearch index with the following cURL command:
+7. From outside the container, create the Elasticsearch index with the following cURL command:

 ```shell
 curl -XPUT "http://localhost:9200/app-protect-dos-logs"  -H "Content-Type: application/json" -d  @apdos_mapping.json
 ```

 **NOTE**
-In case there is error in this step, it may indicate that the `app-protect-dos-logs` index already exists from a previous Kibana installations.
+In case there is error in this step, it may indicate that the `app-protect-dos-logs` index already exists from a previous Kibana installation, or has been created automatically by Logstash processing incoming App Protect DoS messages.
 If so, you will need to delete the index with the following cURL command:

 ```shell
 curl -XDELETE http://localhost:9200/app-protect-dos-logs